partner, head of public international law

 Represented a Russian businessperson and his group of companies, which had been a major Russian fruit importer, in a number of complex interrelated disputes regarding insolvency of the businessperson and several companies of the group in the UK and Russia.
 Matter value: $1 b+ (2012-2016)

-Representing two companies of a major Russian mining & metals group in arbitration in an EU country on the recovery of debt from a syndicated loan.
-Matter value: $241 m (2017-present)
+Represented two companies of a major Russian mining & metals group in arbitration in an EU country on the recovery of debt from a syndicated loan.
+Matter value: $241 m (2017-2018)

 Representing one of the world’s leading producers of fertilisers against its former joint venture partners in court proceedings in the commercial court of an EU country in relation to breach of contract and commercial fraud.
 Matter value: $47.6 m+ (2017-present)